yogthos/migratus/README.md

 FOO_BAR - > foo.bar
 ```

-This feature must be explicitly enabled by setting the `:inject-properties? true` flag in the configuration.
+This feature is enabled by when the `:properties` flag is set in the configuration.

 Migratus will look for the following default properties: